How to Recognize and Avoid 5 Types of Phishing Attacks

 The story begins in the mid-1990s.
 The name of the method sounds exactly the same as the word “fishing”, but the hackers added their own “ph” slang.
 The name explains everything – a hacker is an angler who feeds on catching the user’s fish using a baited hook.
 In the process, the bait is communication, which is initiated by scammers in the form of emails, phone messages, or calls.
 The bad news is that hackers disguise themselves as messages from trusted legitimate sources and thereby mislead the victim, phishing tricks users out in most cases.
 Typically, hackers aim for a person to take immediate action after reading a letter or message.

 One of the most common examples is a letter from a bank that contains information about a problem with a person’s account.
 Next, you will be asked for security reasons to update the data specified in your account after clicking on the link.
 By clicking on the link, a person gets to a page that is identical to a bank, but this is just a model created by hackers, from which they will collect all the data – account numbers, passwords, and so on.

 How Hackers Fool People

-Today, even in the world of phishing, there is enough variety – there are 5 forms of phishing.
-Since scammers improve and improve their tactics every day, it is important to keep track of the information that comes to the mailbox.
+Today, even in the world of phishing, – there are 5 forms Since scammers constantly work hard and improve their tactics every day, it is important to keep track of the information that comes to the mailbox.
 Phishing has grown and entrenched like a mould among the big, globally recognizable companies, so it can be hard for even tech professionals to spot scammers.
 Among the most common scams: